 Of course, these packages also include health checkups, but this can be an expense many families may not have budgeted for.

 Will they be covered by health insurance?

-One of the best ways to offset the higher vaccination costs while also ensuring that your child can receive the best health care possible is through an international health insurance plan.
+One of the better ways to offset higher vaccination costs while also ensuring that your child can receive the high-quality healthcare is through an international health insurance plan.
 These plans all cover vaccinations for newborns, but the one thing to be aware of is that each plan does have different limits as to what is covered and the amount you can claim.

 In other words, some plans will certainly cover the packages above, while others may cover a portion.
 What this means is that you should check the policy wording of your plan so that you know exactly what is covered.
 If you find the coverage levels to be unsatisfactory, contact Pacific Prime China's insurance experts today.
 They can help you find a plan for your newborn that offers better coverage.